-students to visit the site and we
+We are also working with the Local Education Authority to encourage students to visit the site and we are looking to offer apprenticeships to young people from early 2023.
 "To futureproof the business, we needed a bigger and better bespoke distribution centre.
 Worcester will offer a blueprint which we can roll out to other sites across the Group.
 It really increases our green credentials and gives our employees a workplace to be proud of."